gabrielmcg/Docker-docs/ops/README.md

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> <p class="p">By default, you must have outgoing port 6666 open in your firewall, to allow data to flow
 to <code class="ph codeph">collector.sysdigcloud.com</code>.
 You can configure the agent to use a different port by setting the
 <code class="ph codeph">collector_port</code> parameter in the configuration file <code class="ph codeph">/opt/draios/etc/dragent.yaml</code>.
 For more
-information, see the relevant Sydig documentation at
+information, see the relevant Sysdig documentation at
 <a class="xref" href="https://support.sysdig.com/hc/en-us/articles/204205969" target="_blank">https://support.sysdig.com/hc/en-us/articles/204205969</a>.</p>